withastro/docs/src/pages/en/migrate.md

 ---
 ```

-Since the `@astrojs/prism` package is still bundled with `astro` core, you won't need to install anything new!
+Since the `@astrojs/prism` package is still bundled with `astro` core, you won't need to install anything new, nor add Prism as an integration!
 However, note that we _do_ plan to extract `@astrojs/prism` (and Prism syntax highlighting in general) to a separate, installable package in the future.
 See [the `<Prism />` component API reference](/en/reference/api-reference#prism-) for more.

 ### CSS Parser Upgrade